 The Paris Commune of March-May, 1871, interested him greatly though he no longer had any illusions about a workers' victory in any near future.
 He considered however that the events of the Commune gave a practical justification of his theories as against those of the Marxians, and a study of that historic episode would seem to justify his contention.
-In this same year, 1871, he had a controversy with Mazzini who had attacked both the International and the Commune, the former as being anti-nationalist and the latter as being atheistic and therefore both being abhorrent to Mazzini's religious nationalism.
-Bakunin respectfully but trenchantly replied in a pamphlet called The Political Theology of Mazzini which had a wide circulation in Italy and a great effect on the Italian working class, which largely became imbued with Anarchist ideas.
-In Spain also, Bakunin's ideas bore fruit and to a lesser extent in France.
+In this same year, 1871, he had a controversy with Mazzini who had attacked both the International and the Commune, the former as being anti-nationalist and the latter as being atheistic and therefore both being abhorrent to Mazzini's to-day, they are forced to go this way.
+Let then the German, American and English toilers try to win political power since they desire to do so.
+But let them allow the toilers of other countries to march with the same energy to the destruction of all political power.
+Liberty for all, and a natural respect for that liberty; such are the essential conditions of international solidarity.